timgoalen/timgoalen-portfolio/README.md

 [View the prototype Squarespace site here](https://www.timgoalen.com)

-Reasons for needing update (RE-WRITE)...INCL. cheaper to maintain; improve site accesibility/performance; future more maintainable/updatable.

-Changed from multi-page design in the prototype, to single-page design, with sections linked in the navigation to...(explanation)
-- higher lighhouse scores
+Aims for improvements on the Squarespace version include:
-- better accesibility
+- improving performance & accesibility
-- improved colout schee and use ineractions (hover effects, transitions etc.)
+- increasing the ease of implementing future custom features
+- reducing yearly subscription cost

+The main design updates include:
+- simplifing the site from a multi-page to a single-page design
-- decided against a stand-alone landing page, instead having the 'About' section at the top of the page. to imrpove UX by taking the user directly to content [[***re-edit all this]]
+- ommitting the separate landing page, improving UX by taking the user directly to content
+- improving the colour scheme and typography
+- improving feedback from user interactions
+    - hover effects on menu items and input fields
+    - transition effects on page load and when navigattion scrolls to a section

+The site was built with a **mobile-first** approach, using responsive units (`%`, `vh` and `vw`) where possible, to keep media queries to a minimum.

 ### Colour Scheme